WeAreAcademy/mark-sql-proj--flights/README.md

   - include the flight status, airport names, the model of plane, and fare conditions (business / economy)
 - 100: List the seats occupied by Antonina Kuznecova on the various flights that form part of ticket 0005432661915
   - alongside seat number, include date of each flight, departure and arrival cities
-- 130: List the booking information for a given booking reference, showing flights, departure time, and seat number if check-in has already taken place.

 ### Extra query ideas

+- 110: List counts of all of the flights in the database for each of the possible statuses (e.g. Arrived:16707, Cancelled:???,... ).
+Order by status.

+- MISSING 130: List the booking information for a given booking reference, showing flights, departure time, and seat number if check-in has already taken place.

-- 200: List all passengers booked on the (on-time) flight with flight_id '18009'.
-Include their seat number, if they have checked in, otherwise, leave it null.
+- 200: List all passengers booked on the (On Time) flight with flight_id '3122'.
+Include their seat number if they have checked in, otherwise, leave it null.
-- How many seats were not booked on flight X
+- How many seats were _not_ booked on flight X

 - 210: List each departure-airport's count of delayed flights.